rlopezherrero/GFT-EDEM-MasterData/AlmacenamientoProcesamiento/streaming/README.md

-##Impelemting an Streaming Complete Architecture
+# Implementing an Streaming Complete Architecture